 Here at SIY Global, we emphasize that emotional intelligence skills are trainable.
 Since our start within Google as a leadership training program, we have designed content and tools based on neuroscience and behavioral research that effectively grow and sustain the skills of emotional intelligence in sector-diverse organizations around the world.
 We take the evidence-based view that emotional intelligence promotes great and compassionate leadership, sustainable high performance and individual and organizational well-being.

 The research outcomes are clear with regard to what makes a good leader: By demonstrating both strong functional skills together with emotional intelligence skills, both leaders and organizations thrive.

-At SIY Global, we have supported countless leaders in developing emotional intelligence, and our research has shown that they emerge more present, resilient, and compassionate.
+At SIY Global, we have supported countless leaders in improving their company culture, and our research has shown that they emerge more present, resilient, and compassionate.
 Connect with us to explore bringing our online programs to your organization or leadership team.